 When cooked, there is a fine line between sweet and bitter fig taste.
 Sugar prevents bitterness.

 I get that it can be disturbing to see sometimes.
 Sugar is so blatant.
 Packaged food we buy from the store is laden with sugar, but that sugar is invisible.
 Seeing sugar go into food makes it worse somehow.

 It helps to keep in mind during the time of our grandmothers (when jams gained popularity), sugar was not all-encompassing like it is today.
 People ate one or two slices of bread with jam and that was it for their daily sugar fix.

 While a spoonful or two of fig jam are great, this jam is not something to gorge on.
-In short, if you approach sugar with the old school philosophy that a little goes a long way you’ll keep your health and waist-size in tact.
+In short, if you approach sugar with the old school philosophy that a little goes a long way you'll keep your health and waist-size in check.